kushalkolar/MESmerize/docs/source/user_guides/installation.rst

 Mac OSX
 =======

 This requires Anaconda and will install Mesmerize in an Anaconda environment.
+If you want to install into a python virtual environment use the instructions for the Linux installation from step #3 onward.
 Tested on macOS Catalina 10.15.1

 Download Anaconda for Python 3: https://www.anaconda.com/distribution/